writetome51/open-array-content/README.md

 and any parameter called 'values' cannot contain an object.
 This does not include arrays.
 Arrays are OK, as long as they don't contain objects.

-    set(newArray): this
+    set(newArray): void
-        // changes the value of this.data without breaking its memory reference.
+        // changes value of this.data to newArray, without breaking its memory reference.

 	asString(glue = ', '): string
         // Does same thing as Array.join()